lindseysim/web-common/README.md

 | allowOverwrite | `Boolean` | Unless true, items in `extend` matching existing values in `obj` by key are not copied over. |
 | deepCopy | `Boolean` | If true, all values are copied via JSON.parse(JSON.stringify()), ensuring a deep copy. |

-**Returns:** `Object`
+&nbsp; &nbsp; **Returns:** `Object`

 &nbsp;
 <a name="common-getUrlGetVars" href="#common-getUrlGetVars">#</a>
 *common*.**getUrlGetVars**()

-Retrieve GET parameters in current URL as object literal (dictionary format).
+> Retrieve GET parameters in current URL as object literal (dictionary format).

-**Returns:** `Object`
+&nbsp; &nbsp; **Returns:** `Object`

 &nbsp;
 <a name="common-newWindow" href="#common-newWindow">#</a>
 *common*.**newWindow**(*event*, *url*, *name*, *width*, *height*[, *minimal*])

-Creates a new, centered window, even accounting for dual screen monitors..
+> Creates a new, centered window, even accounting for dual screen monitors..
 The `event` object, if not provided, is grabbed from window.event.
 This is used to screen against middle-mouse clicks and ctrl+left-clicks which should be handled separately to create a new tab.
 If `minimal` is true, attempts to hide menubar, statusbar, and location -- though many modern browsers may prevent some or all of this.

 | Param | Type | Description |
 | :--- | :---: | :--- |